aeszyman/athletes-of-piety/short-writing-assignments/assignment9.md

-# Assignment 8
+# Assignment 9
-**_The Ladder of Divine Ascent_**
+**_The Rule of Benedict_**

 1-2 pages double-spaced

-due March 27
+due April 1

-Write an analytical synopsis of the assigned selections from the _The Ladder of Divine Ascent_.
-Also, answer the following questions.
+Write an analytical synopsis of the assigned selections from the _The Rule of Benedict_.
+Also, answer the following question: How does the _Rule of Benedict_ compare to other monastic sources you have read in this course?
-1) In what ways does _The Ladder of Divine Ascent_ differ from the vitae of Antony and Simeon Stylites?
-2) Each chapter in the _The Ladder of Divine Ascent_ is called a step.
-What do these "steps" symbolize?